 Agents of Change –

 Do you want to make a difference in the world?
 Here’s a place to stoke that fire.
 This course will help you apply Aristotelian rhetoric to influence political, economic, and social change.
 You will identify and research multiple sides of contemporary social issues, make your case, and defend it.
 You will learn and practice fundamentals of public speaking, and more importantly, you will learn how to think critically, argue effectively, and mobilize support for the issues that matter to you.

-Criminal Law – waiting list only
+Criminal Law –